attack68/rateslib/docs/source/i_api.rst

 Defaults
 =========

-These objects are used to set values for missing parameters globally.
+These objects are used to set values for missing parameters globally: for a list see :ref:`Defaults <defaults-doc>`.

 .. automodapi:: rateslib.default
    :no-heading: